discordicjs/.github/profile/README.md

 ## Dreamcord Labs

 We develop [Dreamcord], a powerful JavaScript/TypeScript library that allows one to interact with the [Discord API].
-Discordic is also maintained by developers like you—feel free to contribute!
+Dreamcord is also maintained by developers like you—feel free to contribute!

 - [Discord Server]
 - [Related Libraries]